 View with Olympus Zuiko Digital 14-42mm 1:3,5-5,6 ED

-Rightside camera has a handle that provides a comfortable grip.
-On top of the right side is traditionally placed the shutter button, the button below the exposure compensation dial to select the shooting mode, the on/off switch and the control dial.
-Above left there are two buttons — activating the built-in flash and shooting modes: Continuous, shutter release delay and control with the remote control.
+The right side camera has a handle that provides a comfortable grip.
+On top of the right side is traditionally placed the shutter button, the button below the exposure compensation dial on selecting the shooting mode, the on/off switch, and the control dial.
+Above left, there are two buttons — activating the built-in flash and shooting modes: Continuous, shutter release delay, and control with the remote control.

-The camera can shoot at a maximum rate of 3 frames per second.
-Such speed in the majority of primary DSLR cameras.
+The camera can shoot at a maximum rate of 3 frames per second—such speed in most primary DSLR cameras.

-The view with Olympus Zuiko Digital 40-150mm 1:4-5,6 ED and elevated flash Behind the camera is placed on the LCD screen measuring 2.5 inches with a resolution of 230 000 points, left of the display 4 buttons: view photos, delete photos, MENU button INFO.
-I note that I have not found as much as possible to increase the viewed image, for example to check the sharpness of the image.
-It seemed to me uncomfortable.
+The view with Olympus Zuiko Digital 40-150mm 1:4-5,6 ED and elevated flash Behind the camera is placed on the LCD screen measuring 2.5 inches with a resolution of 230 000 points, left of the display 4 buttons photos, delete photos, MENU button INFO.
+I note that I have not found as much as possible to increase the viewed image, for example, to check the sharpness of the image.
+It seemed to be uncomfortable.
 Built-in flash guide number - 12 at ISO 100.
-There is also a hotshoe for an external flash.
+There is also a hot shoe for an external flash.

-Behind the camera placed 2.5” LCD display with a resolution of 230 000 points, left of the display 4 buttons: view photos, delete photos, MENU, INFO.
-I note that I have not found as much as possible to zoom the viewed image, for example to check the sharpness.
-It seemed to me uncomfortable.
+Behind the camera placed a 2.5” LCD with a resolution of 230 000 points, left of the display 4 buttons: view photos, delete photos, MENU, INFO.
+I note that I have not found as much as possible to zoom the viewed image, for example, to check the sharpness.
+It seemed to be uncomfortable.

-Right are located buttons: IS - Image Stabilizer The camera is equipped with optical image stabilization.
-Which helps to significantly reduce the amount of vibration and to avoid camera shake.
-This allows the camera to take much longer shutter speed than usual.
+Right are located buttons: IS - Image Stabilizer The camera is equipped with optical image stabilization, which helps to reduce the amount of vibration and avoids camera shake significantly.
+This allows the camera to take a much longer shutter speed than usual.
 You can select two modes of stabilization and treatment without the stabilizer.

-Plus, this stabilizer is that it will work perfectly for all lenses to be used, including manual lenses.
-This bonus is not available in Nikon and Canon DSLR cameras, where stabilizer are installed in the lens.
+Plus, this stabilizer will work perfectly for all lenses to be used, including manual lenses.
+This bonus is not available in Nikon and Canon DSLR cameras, where stabilizers are installed in the lens.

 Example with Image stabilizer mode IS2

 Comparison of stabilizer modes.
-Crop 100% of the size of the same place LiveView button Now this option is at all DSLR camera models.
+Crop 100% of the same place LiveView button Now, this option is at all DSLR camera models.
 Many photographers use LiveView mode for more precise manual focus or when you can not look through the viewfinder.
-Under the thumb in a circle placed 4 buttons: Exposure metering, White balance, Autofocus mode, ISO, on the center circle is button OK.
+Under the thumb in a circle placed 4 buttons: Exposure Metering, White Balance, Autofocus mode, ISO; on the center circle is button OK.

-Right thumb is a compartment for memory cards.
+The right thumb is a compartment for memory cards.
 The camera supports two types of cards: CompactFlash (I & II) and XD Picture.
-When you open the card compartment camera signals this and blocks until the lid will not close.
-As a user Nikon DSLR cameras I was easy to understand interface with Olympus E-510.
+When you open the card compartment camera signals this and blocks it until the lid will not close.
+As a user of Nikon DSLR cameras, I was easy to understand the interface with Olympus E-510.
 When you turn off the camera emits unusual sounds, this is SuperSonic Wave Filter system works shaking off the dust.
 It shakes off the dust from the sensor.
-I read that it works very well and shake off the dust better than those of the Nikon and Canon cameras.
-It is very good, especially if you often change lenses.
-Also, when you turn on the camera shake off the dust from the mirror, but it happens silently.
+I read that it works very well and shakes off the dust better than Nikon and Canon cameras.
+It is excellent, especially if you often change lenses.
+Also, when you turn on the camera, shake off the dust from the mirror, but it happens silently.

 Olympus E-510 Battery